-Lazy Load is a simple technique to tell browsers to not load all the images in a page, but only the ones visible in the current section.
+Lazy Load is a simple technique to tell browsers not to load all the images on a page, but only the ones visible in the current section.
 As users will scroll down on the page, the rest of the images will be loaded.

-By having this optimization enabled on your website, pages will load much faster, as normally browsers will try to load all the images on a page when the visitor accesses it.
+With this optimization enabled on your website, pages will load much faster, as browsers will usually try to load all the images on a page when the visitor accesses it.

 If you have the Jetpack plugin already installed on your website, you can enable Lazy Loading for Images from Jetpack > Settings > Performance:

 You may notice in the above screenshot that we’ve also enabled another option: Speed up image load times.
-This is also very useful and we recommend enabling it.
-This way, it will load images in a “Next-Gen” format which is much faster and will boost the PageSpeed score.
+This way, it will load images in a “Next-Gen” format much faster and will boost the PageSpeed score.
+This is also very useful, and we recommend enabling it.